-On February 8, 2005, the Board of Directors approved the Company's compensation policy for non-employee directors.
-Under the compensation policy, each non-employee director receives an annual retainer of \$20,000 plus a fee of \$1,000 for each Board and committee meeting attended by the director (whether the meeting is in person or by conference telephone).
-Currently, each chairperson of a standing Board committee receives an annual retainer of \$3,000.
-Effective May 2005, each member of a standing Board committee will receive an annual retainer of \$2,500, and each chairperson of a standing Board committee will receive an annual retainer of \$5,000, except that the chairman of the Audit Committee will receive an annual retainer of \$7,500.
+Under the Company's compensation policy for non-employee directors, each non-employee director receives an annual retainer of \$20,000 plus a fee of \$1,000 for each Board and committee meeting attended by the director (whether the meeting is in person or by conference telephone).
+Additionally, each member of a standing Board committee receives an annual retainer of \$2,500, and each chairperson of a standing Board committee receives an annual retainer of \$5,000, except that the chairman of the Audit Committee and the lead outside director each receive an annual retainer of \$7,500.
 Fees are paid for attendance at committee meetings even if they are held on the same day as Board meetings.
 Directors are reimbursed for out-of-pocket expenses incurred in connection with attendance at Board and committee meetings.

-Under the Company's 2004 Stock Plan for Non-Employee Directors, each non-employee director may elect to be paid his or her annual retainer, in whole or in part, in shares of Common Stock in lieu of cash, and each non-employee director is entitled to receive an option to purchase shares of Common Stock upon his or her initial election to the Board and each reelection to the Board at any meeting of stockholders.
-The number of shares underlying such options is determined by the Board of Directors at the time in its sole discretion.
+Under the Company's Stock Plan for Non-Employee Directors and its 2004 Stock Plan for Non-Employee Directors, each non-employee director may elect to be paid his or her annual retainer, in whole or in part, in shares of Common Stock in lieu of cash, and each non-employee director is entitled to receive an option to purchase shares of Common Stock upon his or her initial election to the Board and each reelection to the Board at any meeting of stockholders.
+The number of shares underlying such options is determined by the Board of Directors at the time of grant in its sole discretion.
 The options have an exercise price equal to the fair market value of the Common Stock on the date of grant.
 The options become fully exercisable six months after the date of grant, and the options expire ten years after the date of grant.
-To the extent that options are exercisable on the date that a director's service on the board terminates they will remain exercisable for 12 months after such termination, but in no event later than the original option expiration date.
+To the extent that options are exercisable on the date that a director's service on the board terminates, they will remain exercisable for 12 months after such termination, but in no event later than the original option expiration date.
+In May 2005, the Company granted options to purchase 12,000 shares of Common Stock to each of its non-employee directors and in August 2005 the Company granted an option to purchase 18,000 shares of Common Stock to Dr. Hudson when he joined the Board.